A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Conclusion

-Then, we apply this method to three strongly correlated systems with $f$ orbitals.
-For these systems, the PLO scheme is particularly adapted, because building MLWF for $f$ systems is not a straightforward task.
+We show the application of this framework to three strongly correlated systems with $f$ orbitals.
 First, we study cerium and Ce$_2$O$_3$.
-We highlight on these systems the improvement brought by the plane wave and projector augmented wave formulation with respect to ASA: The accuracy of the basis is better.
-Therefore, structural parameters (lattice parameters and elastic properties) are improved.
-More generally, with this implementation, the calculation of energy in LDA+DMFT is on the same footing as the same calculation in LDA: semicore states are easily included, energy of different structures can be easily compared.
-We underline the impact of the definition of local orbitals -- and thus of the energy window -- on spectral function and structural parameters in the case of cerium.
+We compare our calculations to a previous study using the ASA basis.
+This is the opportunity to highlight the improvement brought by a correct description of the potential and the density with respect to ASA: structural parameters are largely improved and thermodynamical quantities, such as formation energies, can be computed.
+More generally, with this new implementation, the calculation of energy in DFT+DMFT is on the same footing as the same calculation in LDA: semicore states are easily included, energy of different structures can be easily compared.

-Finally, we study plutonium oxyde.
-We compare this compound to cerium oxyde and underline the reduced occurence of spurious metastable states in LDA+DMFT.
+Finally, we show the first study of structural and spectral properties of plutonium sesquioxide within DFT+DMFT.
+We compare this compound to cerium sesquioxide and underline the reduced occurrence of spurious metastable states in DFT+DMFT in comparison to DFT+U.

-Therefore, LDA+DMFT, besides giving a better physical description of correlated systems, could thus solve at least partially the problem of multiple minima which prevents to find the ground state of large systems with the LDA+U method. \cite{Shick00,Larson07,Amadon08a,Jomard08,Dorado09,Jollet09,Meredig10}.
-The computational cost could be much reduced by using a simplified solver, such as Hubbard I, provided the system studied is a Mott insulator and not a correlated metal.
-To be predictive, however, a quantum Monte Carlo solver should however be used.
-The interface between quantum Monte Carlo solvers and our PLO implementation of DMFT is in progress.
+The existence of non-physical metastable states is an important drawback of DFT+U which prevents to find the ground state of large heterogeneous systems, especially for $f$ elements. \cite{Shick00,Larson07,Amadon08a,Jomard08,Dorado09,Jollet09}.
+Therefore, DFT+DMFT, besides giving a better physical description of correlated systems, suppresses at least partially this problem.
+The computational cost of DFT+DMFT is however much larger than DFT+U but could be much reduced by using a simplified solver, such as Hubbard I, provided the system studied is a Mott insulator.

-The general LDA+DMFT framework with the accurate PW-PAW basis open the way to the calculations of others properties, such as forces, phonons\cite{Audouze06}.
-Our implementation has been done inside the open source code ABINIT\cite{gonze09,abinit2,abinit3}.
+The general DFT+DMFT framework with the accurate PW-PAW basis opens the way to the calculations of others properties, such as forces, phonons\cite{Audouze06}.
+Our implementation has been done inside the open source code ABINIT\cite{Abinit09,abinit3}.

+Note Added: After the writing on the manuscript was completed, we became aware of a related work of J.Z.Zhao {\it et al} (arXiv:1111.2157v2) on an implementation of LDA+DMFT in a pseudopotential plane wave framework.